 Today’s ransomware attacks are more sophisticated and often spread through unpredictable attack vectors.
-So, there is no silver bullet for avoiding such attacks in a complex IT environment.
+So, there is no silver bullet for avoiding such attacks in a complex IT environment with remote working and outsourced service providers in the mix.
 But it is relatively easy to detect ransomware early in the kill chain.
-After the initial attack vector, the ransomware can spread laterally through the entire network in a matter of few days, if not in hours, encrypting all of the critical production and backup data, finally demanding a ransom in exchange for a decryption key.
-However, hackers can also exfiltrate the data to ‘name and shame’ your company or sell it on the dark web leading to a double whammy.
+After the initial attack vector, the ransomware can spread laterally through the entire network in a matter of a few days, if not hours, encrypting all of the critical production and backup data, finally demanding a ransom in exchange for a decryption key.
+However, hackers can also exfiltrate the data to “name and shame” your company or sell it on the dark web leading to a double whammy.
 So, having a good strategy to defend against such attacks would undoubtedly prevent organizations from paying millions of dollars, depending on the magnitude of the attack and the sensitivity of the data in ransom, penalties, and litigation costs.

 One of the critical components of this strategy is to air gap your backup storage.
 An air gap is a safeguarding mechanism that isolates the backup storage of an organization from any network access.
 According to the federal regulatory agency FFIEC, “An air-gapped data backup architecture limits exposure to a cyber-attack and allows for data restoration to a point in time before the attack began.”
 Similarly, the federal agency CISA recommends regularly backing and air gaping the organizations’ critical data.
 A correctly implemented air gap solution should be able to protect backup data from a ransomware attack as well as helps to restore data quickly after its containment.

-A typical air gap deployment involves a software-only solution or a software and hardware (hybrid) solution.
-Whether using a software solution or a hybrid solution, you should always complement the air gap implementation with the following tools to be more effective.
+A typical air gap deployment involves a software-only or a software and hardware (hybrid) solution.
+However, whether using software or a hybrid solution, you should always complement the air gap implementation with the following tools to be more effective.

 Air-gapping using a software-only approach